streptomyces/advancedR/README.md

 # Need arguments to work on.

-# May assume default arguments if none are provided.
+# Assume default arguments if none are provided.

-# May return something which you may wish to store as a
+# Return a value which you may wish to store as a
 # new object.

 # If you are not assigning the returned value to an object